srnfr/nginx-phpfpm-redis/README.md

 - nfs client

-This image aimed to be used in large-scale Kubernetes-driven Wordpress elatic architecture.
+This image was aimed to be used in large-scale Kubernetes-driven Wordpress elastic architecture.